ntnu-arl/aerial_gym_simulator/docs/4_simulation_components.md

             # this uses the action, gets observations
             # calculates rewards, returns tuples
             # In this case, the episodes that are terminated need to be
-            # first reset, and the first obseration of the new episode
+            # first reset, and the first observation of the new episode
             # needs to be returned.

             transformed_action = self.action_transformation_function(actions)